MIT-Hydration/HydrationIII/ServoControlCode/README.md

 `homing(softHoming[boolean], node)` - homes motor, hard if softHoming is set to false, soft otherwise `setSpeed(speed[double], node)` - sets speed of motor.
 0 is stationary, 10 is 10 rpm upwards, -10 is 10 rpm downwards.

-The code in it's current form will iterate over each node connected to the hub.
+**Warning:** The code in it's current form will iterate over each node connected to the hub.
+This is in the form of a for-loop

+ `for (size_t iPort = 0; iPort < portCount; iPort++) {...}`

+which iterates over each node.
+If you only want to run your code on one motor, you can modify the for loop to either run code if the theNode.Info.UserID.Value() is equal to a certain value, or you can kill the loop after it runs once.
+This for-loop design is obviously not permanent.

-In the near future, this will be ported to Python.
+In the near future, the above functions and more will be ported to Python.
 This is a temporary abstraction layer so that we can begin playing around with the motors using code.

 # Included in this directory
-*(this is moreso for me, to note done things to include in here in case I forget)*
 * Linux_Software.tar - contains library code
 * sFoundation Windows Guide - can be viewed on a Windows machine, extremely helpful library reference guide.
 AFAIK there is no version of this that is viewable on Linux, which sucks.
 100% worth running a VM or second Windows laptop just to view this guide if you're writing code, however.
+* run.cpp - the code in here must replace the Example-Homing in the SDK_Examples
+* User manual
-* run.cpp
+* README